Notice to Prospective Degree Program Students

 Engineering Course Requirements (12 units)

 The student is advised to consider industry trends when selecting electronics and computer engineering courses.
 Before taking the Capstone Course near the end of the program, the student will take a minimum of 12 units of graduate level engineering courses and 12 units of electives.
-Choices of field of study include the following: VLSI engineering, embedded engineering, wireless communication, Internet technology, mobile computing, and network engineering.
+Choices of field of study include the following: Internet of Things (IoT), embedded systems, multi-core computing, and modern IC technologies.

 Each trimester when the course offering list is published, instructions on graduate level courses belonging to various concentration areas are also published along with the course offering list.
 Every graduate student is advised to refer to these instructions to select courses and build his/her expertise area.
 In addition, a cross disciplinary study of engineering concentration areas can be desirable as the fast changing electronics and computer industries have become more demanding on engineers to have multidisciplinary skillsets.